yodrew/yodrew.github.io/_pages/store/enroll.md

 	- fee is non-refundable.
 Address any concerns beforehand:
 		- info@andrewdurham.com
 		- +1 (541) 210-8470 (txt/vm)
 5. book retreat with 50% deposit within 5 days of enrollment, minus conference and enrollment fees, plus any costs of travel.
 This secures your dates.

 	Let me know if a problem arises.
 Otherwise, your month will revert to availability.
-In that case, enroll again.
+You can re-enroll.
 6. [pay](/store#pay) 50% balance 2 months before your month begins, or upon my arrival
 7. tell me your starting date 1 month before the beginning of your month
 8. retreat